AKASHAorg/blog.akasha.world/_posts/2016-05-31-juan-benet-the-creator-of-ipfs-joins-akasha.md

 Juan is now working relentlessly with the IPFS team on a [JavaScript implementation](https://github.com/ipfs/js-ipfs){:target="_blank"} which would make AKASHA, among other things, accessible in a peer-to-peer fashion directly from classic Web 2.0 browsers.
 Add all the cool things currently developed in the Ethereum ecosystem from [BTCrelay](http://btcrelay.org/){:target="_blank"} to [payment channels](http://www.arcturnus.com/ethereum-lightning-network-and-beyond/){:target="_blank"} to [DAOs](https://daohub.org/){:target="_blank"} and you'll get a glimpse of the fascinating things waiting to be explored.

-With both Juan Benet and Vitalik Buterin at our side to advise us on the key technologies used to make AKASHA possible, we are bound to create something truly amazing.
+With both Juan Benet and Vitalik Buterin at our side to advise us on the key technologies used to make [AKASHA](http://akasha.world/){:target="_blank"} possible, we are bound to create something truly amazing.

 Welcome aboard Juan!